top of page

 Since our founding in 1997, MLI has a long and successful track record of implementing programs in over 13 mine-contaminated countries.
 For more details about our work around the world, please visit our website: www.marshall-legacy.org.

-MLI is seeking a Communications and Programs Intern who will work under the supervision of our Development Department for 20-30 hours per week between 10 am – 5 pm, M-F, with hybrid in-person and remote work from late July 2025 and beyond.
+MLI is seeking a Communications and Programs Intern who will work under the supervision of our Development Department for 20-30 hours per week between 9 am – 5 pm, M-F, with hybrid in-person and remote work from January 2026 through May 2026 or beyond.
 We are a small nonprofit looking for an enthusiastic and motivated individual to assist our development department in grant research, social media content creation, annual report updates, donor correspondence, event planning, and more.

 JOB DESCRIPTION: